xfce-mirror/xfwl4/README.md

 xfwl4 will be Xfce's Wayland compositor.

 It is currently heavily under development.
-While basic things (and some not-so-basic things) work, many xfwm4 behaviors and settings are not implemented yet, and there are definitely bugs.
+While many xfwm4 (and other desktop environment) features are implemented, some things are *not* implemented yet, and I'm sure there are bugs in what's there.

 **NB: I will sometimes rewrite history and force-push to this repo!**